dandls/counterfactuals/README.md

 )
 ```

+### The counterfactuals object

-`cfactuals` is a `Counterfactuals` object that contains the found
+`cfactuals` is a `Counterfactuals` object that contains the
-counterfactuals and provides several methods for their evaluation and
+counterfactuals and has several methods for their evaluation and
 visualization.

 ``` r